 Step 4: Prevention: thoroughly inspect and proof your grow area against future attacks Once spider mites are gone, you need to worry about prevention.
 With spider mites, the best offense is a good defense!
 Stop spider mites from ever getting hold of your grow room with good preventionâ€¦.

 The best spider mite remedy is prevention!
 If you’ve had spider mite attack your grow room in the past, you might be unintentionally doing something to encourage or attract them.
 There are many preventative products such as sprays which make plants less tasty to annoying spider mites.
 However, these should only be used as a supplement to good gardening practices.
 The most important aspect of spider mite (or any marijuana pest) prevention when growing indoors is a clean and secure grow room.

 Never Bring Spider Mites into Your Grow Room!
 Many indoor growers get spider mites from bringing in cannabis clones that are infected, or from visiting another grower or grow room with spider mites.
 Even just a few eggs on a clone or a few spider mites on your clothes is all it takes to start a full-fledged infestation.
 This is the most common way people get spider mites, especially the marijuana-specialist spider mites (“the borg”) which can be almost impossible to kill!
 Most importantly, never move plants or clones from the outside world into your grow room without treating and quarantining them.
 If you get a new plant, keep that plant away from your other plants until you know that it’s clean.
 For every new plant or clone:

-- Get a handheld microscope and use it to look for bugs on new plants.
+- Get a handheld microscope to look for bugs on new plants.
 Check closely for tiny spots on the leaves which could be spider mite bites.
 Also, check for eggs and tiny bugs underneath the leaves.
 It’s easiest to find bugs when the plant is at its smallest.